Dimers on Riemann surfaces I: Temperleyan forests: Background and setup

-\begin{remark}To explain the asymmetry between $\Gamma$ and $\Gamma^\dagger$, we point out that $\Gamma$ can be thought of as a graph that is wired at the boundary of $\partial M$ whereas $\Gamma^\dagger$ has free boundary conditions.
-In $\hat G$ the extra wired vertices are present and these are removed in $G$. \end{remark}
+\begin{remark}To explain the asymmetry between $\Gamma$ and $\Gamma^\dagger$, we point out that $\Gamma$ can be thought of as a graph that is wired at the boundary of $\partial M$ whereas $\Gamma^\dagger$ has free boundary conditions. \end{remark}

-The graph $G$ obtained above is not necessarily dimerable.
-Indeed let $g$ be the genus of $M$ and suppose it has $b$ many boundary components.
-Such a surface has \textbf{Euler characteristic} $\chi = 2-2g-b$.
-Hence since $\Gamma$ and $\Gamma^\dagger$ are faithful to $M$, if $F(\Gamma^\dagger)$ denotes the number of non-outer faces of $\Gamma^\dagger$, by Euler's formula:

-If $G$ is dimerable, each dimer edge will connect one black vertex to a white vertex, and so there must be equal number of black and white vertices.
-Note that the number of white vertices is equal to the number of edges of $\Gamma$ (or equivalently $E(\Gamma^\dagger)$), while the number of black vertices is equal to the number of primal and dual vertices, which can be written in terms of $\Gamma^\dagger$ as $V(\Gamma^\dagger) + F(\Gamma^\dagger)$.
-Hence if $G$ is dimerable we must have $V(\Gamma^\dagger) + F(\Gamma^\dagger) = E(\Gamma^\dagger)$.
-This implies $2g+b =2$ is a necessary condition for the graph $G$ to be dimerable.
-(As we will see later on in \cref{L:dimerable}, this condition is in fact also sufficient.)

-In the case of a simply connected domain ($g = 0, b = 1$), one needs to further remove one black vertex from $G$, and this corresponds to the construction outlined in \cite{KPWtemperley}.